tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 ### firstLineParagraphIndent : Boolean (O)

 If true then the first line of each paragraph is indented.
 Default is false.

-### backgroundColor : String (O)

-__DEPRECATED__!
-Use an .mss file instead!
-The background color of the document in "R:G:B" format where each R, G, and B are a number 0 - 255.

-### blockQuoteColor : String (O)

-__DEPRECATED__!
-Use an .mss file instead!
-The blockquote color to use in this document in "R:G:B" format where each R, G, and B are a number 0 - 255.

-### codeColor : String (O)

-__DEPRECATED__!
-Use an .mss file instead!
-The code color to use in this document in "R:G:B" format where each R, G, and B are a number 0 - 255.

 ### mss : String (O)